juanluisbaptiste/network-tests/README.md

 # network-tests
 Collection of python scripts to do multiple network tests like download/upload speeds and network latency (ping).
-It also calculates statistics like averages medians mins and maxs values and store results in a CSV file.
+It also calculates statistics like averages, medians, min and max values and store results in a CSV file.

 The scripts have the following features: